X1 Control Panel Expert Mode Overview

 All Mappings

-The All Mappings page display every custom mapping assigned to your selected profile.
-You can filter this list by selecting a specific input to view from other buttons and mouse image on the left side of the Control Panel.
+The All Mappings page displays every custom mapping assigned to your selected profile.
+You can filter this list by selecting a specific input to view from other buttons and the mouse image on the left side of the Control Panel.

 Input Selection